narengan/cis/getting-started.md

 **Step 4.
 Ensure that Cloud Internet Services is resolving your application, hostname or website.**

-From the Reliability, DNS section, ensure that you add DNS Records - A record and any CNAME, AAAA or MX entries populated.
-Without these records added, once the registrar delegation is complete, Cloud Internet Services cannot resolve your Internet facing applications.
+From the Reliability, DNS section, ensure that you add DNS Records - A record and any AAAA or MX entries populated.
+Cloud Internet Services cannot resolve your Internet facing applications if these records are not added before the registrar delegation is complete.

 ![Getting Started](images/dns-records.png)